 Your program fee includes free access to the swimming pool, climbing gym, and fitness suite as well as discounted rates for classes at the Sally Borden Fitness and Recreation Centre.

 Enjoy special artist rates for ticketed performances or complimentary access to events.

 *The Tuition fee is covered 100% by financial assistance from Banff Centre.

 Successful applicants will receive a daily living allowance while part of the program.
 Practicums are responsible for their own room and board costs but are eligible for subsidized Banff Centre housing based on availability (see What's Included for more information).

 How to Apply

-As this program exceeds 6 months in length, enrollment is limited to Canadian citizens and permanent residents of Canada.
+As this program exceeds six months in length, enrolment is limited to Canadian citizens and permanent residents of Canada.
 This is due to changes made by the Government of Canada to international student visa regulations, effective June 1, 2014.